Joey DeZart

-Joseph DeZart II (born June 9, 1998) is a professional soccer player who currently plays as a midfielder.
+Joseph DeZart II (born June 9, 1998) is a professional footballer who plays as a midfielder for lithianian DFK Dainava in A Lyga.
 Born in the United States, he represented the Jamaica national under-20 team.

 Early life

 Born in Jackson Township, New Jersey, DeZart started his prep career at Jackson Memorial High School, playing his freshman year with the school's men's soccer team before transferring to YSC Academy in Wayne, Pennsylvania, for his junior and senior seasons.
 A member of the Philadelphia Union Academy, he played with the Union U16s and made it to the USSDA finals.
 He also competed in the Generation Adidas Cup.

 Wake Forest Demon Deacons

 DeZart played four years of college soccer at Wake Forest University between 2016 and 2019, making 65 appearances for their men's soccer team.
 After only featuring in three games as a freshman, DeZart played over 1,000 minutes in each of the following three seasons including when the team earned its first No. 1 national ranking in program history in 2017 and reached the 2019 College Cup semifinal.
 DeZart ended his college career with two goals, four assists, three ACC regular season titles and two ACC tournament wins.

 While at college, DeZart also played for USL League Two sides Reading United and North Carolina Fusion U23.